rackerlabs/rackspace-how-to/content/rackspace-email/view-administrator-activity-in-the-cloud-office-control-panel.md

 ---

 All administrator activity is logged, including control panel logins, administrator changes, and mailbox adjustments and logins.
-Administrator logs are available in the control panel for the past 6 months.
+Administrator logs are available in the control panel for the past six months.

 ### Prerequisites